xsdk-project/ATPESC2018HandsOnLessons/_lessons/mfem_convergence/lesson.md

 $$\sum_{j=1}^n\int_\Omega c_j \nabla \phi_j \cdot \nabla \phi_i dV = \int_\Omega f \phi_i$$

-for every basis function $$\phi_i$$ (Here we are assuming homogeneous Dirichlet boundary conditions, corresponding e.g. to zero temperature on the whole boundary.)
+for every basis function $$\phi_i$$.
+(Here we are assuming homogeneous Dirichlet boundary conditions corresponding, for example, to zero temperature on the whole boundary.)

 Since the basis functions are known, we can rewrite (3) as